mizuki-nana/coreVM/README.md

 types operations.
 Finally, the runtime is responsible for thread management, signal handling, and garbage collection during execution.

-Currently, the runtime is a single-threaded stack-based machine, a registered-based version and multi-threading are in the future roadmap.

 ### Frontend
 The frontend component is an intermediate layer that interacts between the core runtime and the outside world.
-It's responsible for loading instructions and definitions into the runtime.
+Its responsibilities include loading instructions and definitions into the runtime, as well as configurations for various components of the system.

-In addition, coreVM defines a custom file format for storing bytecode instructions and object definitions.
-The actual data encapsulated in the format is in JSON, which is not only easy to interpret semantically and convenient for validation (currently using JSON schema validation), but also has very minimal learning curve for many developers.

-## Current State & Roadmap
+## Current State and Roadmap
 Since the inception of this project, which is the beginning of March 2014, a great number of milestones have been achieved and many components are near completion at this point.
 However, there are still many new and exciting